 After three summers of construction work, the new Mailbox Peak trail officially opened to hikers in September.
 The 4.7 mile trail was built by Washington State Department of Natural Resources (DNR), Mountains to Sound Greenway, Washington Trails Association, and EarthCorps.
 Funding for the trail was provided by DNR, Spring Family Trust, Washington Wildlife and Recreation Program, and the Federal Highways Administration.

 The old Mailbox Peak trail is a daunting ridge route that is plagued by erosion due to its extremely steep grade and hikers routinely lose track of the trail.
 The newly designed trail employs switchbacks on the north side of the mountain to ascend at a much more reasonable pace.
 Hikers still need to climb 3,800 feet to the peak, and the trip definitely pays off with stunning views into the Middle Fork Snoqualmie River Valley and towards the crest of the Cascades.
-Both trails will remain open for hikers to choose which route they want to take up to the peak.“This is the final segment of a much-loved trail for mountain climbers and hikers alike.
-Whether you’re preparing for Mt.
-Rainier or just enjoying a stroll through a beautiful area, the new trail offers something for everyone,” said Public Lands Commissioner Peter Goldmark.
+Both trails will remain open for hikers to choose which route they want to take up to the peak.

 The opening of the new Mailbox Peak trail is the first of many recreation enhancement projects scheduled for the beautiful Middle Fork Snoqualmie River Valley.